-Louisiana Breach of Fiduciary Duty Defense Law Firm
+Attorneys for Claims Involving Breach of Fiduciary Duty

-We help shareholders, directors, officers, partners and other business entities involved with breach of fiduciary duty claims and disputes in Louisiana’s state and federal courts.
-Our lawyers have years of practical experience with our home state’s complex duty of care statutes and case law.
-Our experience on both sides of this type of litigation gives our clients – both public and private as well as corporate and individual – a competitive advantage.
-Our lawyers provide timely, cost-effective representation whether you are suing an officer or partner for a breach of their duty of care or loyalty, or need to be defended yourself against breach of fiduciary duty allegations.
+Our attorneys represent business entities and their shareholders, directors, officers, and partners in claims and disputes involving an alleged breach of fiduciary duty in Louisiana’s state and federal courts.
+We have years of practical experience that provides an understanding of Louisiana’s duty of care statutes and case law.
+Our clients include corporate entities and individuals in the public and private sectors.
+We provide timely, cost-effective representation whether your interests have been harmed by a breach by an officer or partner, or you need to defend yourself against breach of fiduciary duty allegations.

 Recent Experience Highlights

-Client Story: Favorable Settlement in Complex LUTPA and Non-Competition Litigation
+Favorable Settlement in Complex Litigation Involving LUTPA and Non-Competition Agreement

-Where we started: Keogh Cox was approached by Herff Jones, a national graduation ring company, to represent it in a suit against its major competitor involving unfair trade practices and violation of the non-compete agreement of a key former Herff Jones employee.
-Our roadmap: We developed aggressive motion practice to include injunctive relief and tailored discovery methods to address the complex litigation.
-Resolution: Our well-developed plan and intricate knowledge of complex business matters resulted in a favorable settlement for the client.
+Where we started: A national sales company retained us to represent it in a suit that involved unfair trade practices and violation of a non-compete agreement of its former employee.
+The suit was brought against its major competitor, who hired its former employee.
+Our roadmap: We engaged in aggressive motion practice to include requests for injunctive relief and tailored our discovery to address the salient issues in this complex litigation.
+Resolution: Our well-developed plan and knowledge of complex business matters resulted in a favorable settlement for the client.

 More Details about Claims Involving Breach of Fiduciary Duty